Tracing debtors in the UK

 - Debtors website or business website

-Use of credit agency data to locate a debtor
+Use of credit agency data

 When debtor tracing typically an expert debtor tracing agency will locate the individual via CRA data ( Credit Reference Agency) – this will show a link from the supplied old address to the current address which will of been formed by either a recent credit application at the new address or by the subject informing a financial institution of the new address such as telling their bank or credit card provider.